DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/INTRODUCTION/Process overview.md

 ## Summary

-The following table provides a summary of how the various documents relate and the minimum D365 transaction created for the inbound document.
+The following table provides a summary of how the various documents relate for the warehouse (WH) and the minimum D365 transaction created for the inbound document.

 Outbound document				| D365 trigger to create outbound	| Inbound document                                          | Inbound D365 transaction
 :--						          |:--			                        |:--                                                        |:--